lambdaloop/cal-schedule/README.md

 Thanks to Ronald Kwan who built a schedule searcher from the same PDFs some time ago: http://rkwan.gitlab.io/cal-schedule/
 This inspired me to build my own website as well (with the same name because it was good).

+Thanks to [Raj Kesavan](https://github.com/raj-kesavan/) for contributing a script to update the schedule easily.

+Thanks to [Jordon Wing](https://github.com/jordonwii) for adding the "select all/none" feature.